vgilabert94/roboticsvision/FollowLine/FollowLine_index.md

 ```
 Where *min_th* is a threshold (20 px) selected by user to consider what is a straight line.
 In this case, *vel* is the actual speed of the car.
 If the error speed is higher than the maximum speed, we assign new_speed = max_speed.

-Different tests have been carried out, where the time results have been improved but not in a remarkable way.
+Different tests have been carried out but no solution has been found to improve the time of previous exercises.
 A sample video is attached:

 Parameters: